Sai Pallavi

-Sai Pallavi Senthamarai Kannan (/hns/; born 9 May 1992) is an Indian actress who primarily works in Telugu, Tamil and Malayalam films.
-Known for her portrayals of strong women, Pallavi has received numerous accolades, including a Tamil Nadu State Film Award, six Filmfare Awards South and three SIIMA Awards.
-One of South India's highest-paid actresses, She was honoured with Kalaimamani in the year 2021 by the Government of Tamil Nadu.
+Sai Pallavi Senthamarai Kannan (/hns/; born 9 May 1992) is an Indian actress who primarily works in Tamil, Telugu, Malayalam and Hindi films.
+She has received several accolades, including a Tamil Nadu State Film Award, seven Filmfare Awards South, and three SIIMA Awards.
+One of South India's highest-paid actresses, she was featured in Forbes India's 2020 list of 30 Under 30.
+She was honoured with the Kalaimamani award by the Government of Tamil Nadu in 2021.